 Q: Is prescription medication required for flea bite hypersensitivity?

-A: In most cases, this is not needed unless you have a severe reaction (extreme itchiness or swelling) to their bite.
+A: In most cases, this is not needed unless you have a severe reaction (such as a flea bite rash).
 If in doubt, ask a registered health practitioner for advice or search The Bug Squad for more facts about fleas that will be of use to your specific condition.